 Thus there is no fixed absolute standard of comparison for judging the motion of the earth or plants.
 It was revolutionary because previously people had thought time and distance are absolutes.
 But, Einstein proved this not to be true.

-He also said that if electrons travelled at close to the speed of light, there weight would increase
+He also said that if electrons travelled at close to the speed of light, their weight would increase.

 General Theory of Relativity 1916

 As a German Jew, Einstein was threatened by the rise of the Nazi party.
-In 1933, when the Nazi’s seized power, they confiscated Einstein’s property and Einstein (then in England) took an offer to go to Princeton university in the US.
-He later wrote, he never had strong opinions about race and nationality.
-He saw himself as a citizen of the world.
+In 1933, when the Nazi’s seized power, they confiscated Einstein’s property, and later started burning his books.
+Einstein, then in England, took an offer to go to Princeton University in the US.
+He later wrote that he never had strong opinions about race and nationality but saw himself as a citizen of the world.